philip860/duo_mfa_automation/plugins/README.md

 ### Usage

 This module can be used within an Ansible playbook to perform actions on Duo Security users.
-The playbook should reference the `philip860.duo_mfa` collection and call the `duo_mfa` module.
+The playbook should reference the `philip860.duo_mfa` collection and call the `duo_mfa.tools` module.

 ### Example Playbooks